 While it may take more effort to mentally and physically stimulate your dog indoors, his health and happiness depend on it daily.
 Most dogs need a minimum of 30 minutes each day, but this can vary based on your dog’s health condition, age, breed, and energy level.
-Regardless of what you choose, the more often you intentionally interact with your dog, the better relationship the two of you will have and it will prevent restless, unwanted behaviors.
+Regardless of what you choose, the more often you intentionally interact with your dog, the better your relationship will have and will prevent restless, unwanted behaviors.

 You May Also Like

 What Shots do Puppies need and when?

 How Much Does It Cost To Adopt a Dog?